msanatan/msanatan.github.io/blog/2019/mock-servers-with-openapi-and-api-sprout/index.md

         - ip
 ```

-We can use [APISprout](https://github.com/danielgtaylor/apisprout) to parse our swagger file and create a server we can use for testing.
+We can use <a href="https://github.com/danielgtaylor/apisprout" target="_blank" rel="nofollow noopener noreferrer">APISprout</a> to parse our swagger file and create a server we can use for testing.
 We define examples in our OpenAPI specification so our mock server can have set data.
 If you don't define examples, it would generate dummy data by inspecting the schema.
 I prefer to use it via the docker container because that makes it deployable in my work environment.

 Once the server is up and running \(don't forget to add a Docker volume with the full path if you're referencing a local YAML file\), we can send requests to it like normal: